Back to Nature in CaliforniaBack to Nature in California anaheimer

 After the cruise, it was time for lunch.
 We decided to try the Harborside restaurant which is located in the same building because it had a high Zagat rating.
 It overlooks Newport Bay with an excellent view.
 The food and service were good but the prices are a little on the high side.

 If you prefer not to take a boat trip, you can still watch Whales - during their migration - from the shore.
 There are several popular spots for viewing the whales.
 Here are a few: Dana Point, Cabrillo National Monument in San Diego, Point Dume, Big Sur, Morro Bay.
 At Cabrillo National Monument you can view from the glass-enclosed observatory.

 Newport Beach CA. 92661

-Located in the east end of Anaheim, it is one of the largest parks in the area with acres of turf, trees, lakes and streams.
-It also has multiple playgrounds for kids of all ages, a very long bike trail, volleyball courts, horseshoe pit, two baseball diamonds and a physical fitness course.
+Located in the east end of Anaheim, it is one of the largest parks in the area with acres of turf, trees, lakes, and streams.
+It also has multiple playgrounds for kids of all ages, a very long bike trail, volleyball courts, a horseshoe pit, two baseball diamonds, and a physical fitness course.